mahlas-network/mahlas-network.github.io/README.md

 While exploring the boundaries of non-anthropocentric existence we value artists and hybrids.

 ## Vision
-Mahlas is an attempt to strengthen artists, art creation process and the art scene.
-It is architected to support collaboration without borders, decentralization, autonomy and diversity.
+Mahlas is an attempt to strengthen artists, art creation processes and the art scene.
+It is architected to support, collaboration without borders, decentralization, autonomy and diversity.
 Core values and principles are transparency, producing copyleft, allocentric, forkable, non-anthropocentric and temporal works.

 ## Mission
 * To create a platform for artistic expression.